Securing AI Agent File Uploads with MIME Type Restrictions¶

 Cause: Dataverse audit logs not flowing to Sentinel workspace

 Resolution: 1.
-Verify Dataverse diagnostic settings: - Power Platform Admin Center → Environments → Settings → Audit and logs - Start Auditing: Enabled - Send to Log Analytics: Enabled 2.
-Check Log Analytics workspace connection: - Azure Portal → Log Analytics workspace → Agents → Connected sources - Verify Dataverse connector is active 3.
+Verify Dataverse diagnostic settings: - Power Platform admin center → Environments → Settings → Audit and logs - Start Auditing: Enabled - Send to Log Analytics: Enabled 2.
+Check Log Analytics workspace connection: - Azure portal → Log Analytics workspace → Agents → Connected sources - Verify Dataverse connector is active 3.
 Wait 15 minutes for log ingestion 4.
 Re-run query

 Audit and Evidence Export¶